AaltoVision/tagbench/README.md

 The tagbench application can be used to measure small-scale visual accuracy of VIO (Visual inertial odometry)-estimated pose data.

 You can use the [Android VIO-tester](https://github.com/AaltoML/android-viotester) for recording your data.
 Then, use the input_data_preprocessor to prepare it into the input format that tagbench expects (see <i>Usage</i>).
 However, you can also use your own data, if you prepare it in the right format (see <i>input format</i>)

 Details of the small-scale visual error metric and its computation are available in [docs/apriltag-visual-error-measurement.pdf](docs/apriltag-visual-error-measurement.pdf).

+## TODOs

+- Make sure input_data_preprocessor outputs marker coordinates in original image size coordinates, regardless of --image_downscale_factor argument
+- Make sure tagbench assumes marker coordinates are in original image size coordinates, regardless of --image_downscale_factor argument
+- Currently input_data_preprocessor only outputs frames, for which there exist both a camera image, as well as extrinsic data, with matching timestamps.
+If there is more VIO pose data (extrinsic camera parameters) in between two sequential frames' timestamps, they are not used at all.
+It might make sense to output the same frame multiple times with each pose.
+In this case tag corner coordinates ('markers' in the .jsonl output) could also be interpolated between frames, for example linearly, instead of using the same detected marker coordinates for each in-between-frames pose.
+- The current example 'mini-test' dataset in the repository might have scaled-down marker coordinates, have to check or just make a new example.
+- Check that the 'Usage' section in README is up-to-date.

 ## Build